buffstop/toolBox-swift/README.md

 # Buffstop ToolBox Swift

-My personal helpers collection, most of which is happily stolen from all over the open places.
+My personal helper collection, most of which is happily stolen from all over the open places.